-The Company's executive compensation program is designed to attract, retain and motivate highly qualified executives and align their interests with the interests of our stockholders.
+Our executive compensation program is designed to attract, retain and motivate highly qualified executives and align their interests with the interests of our stockholders.
 The ultimate goal of our executive compensation program is to increase stockholder value by providing executives with appropriate incentives to achieve our business goals.
-In recent years, the Company's executive compensation program has had three principal elements: annual base salary, annual cash bonus, and equity-based compensation.
+In recent years, our executive compensation program has had three principal elements: annual base salary, annual cash bonus, and longer-term equity-based compensation.

-The Company's executive compensation objectives are to:
+Our executive compensation objectives are to:

-- offer fair and competitive compensation that attracts and retains superior executive talent; - directly and substantially link rewards to measurable corporate performance; - align the interests of executive officers with those of stockholders by providing executive officers with an equity stake in the Company; - optimize the cost to the Company and value to executives; and - · promote long-term career commitments that support a long-standing internal culture of loyalty and dedication to our interests.
+- offer fair and competitive compensation that attracts and retains superior executive talent; - directly and substantially link rewards to measurable corporate performance; - align the interests of executive officers with those of stockholders by providing executive officers with an equity stake in the Company; - optimize the cost to the Company and value to executives; and - promote long-term career commitments that support a long-standing internal culture of loyalty and dedication to our interests.